aaronmacbaron/omdb-movies/README.md

 **Database** :

  - Need a running mysql database with a user "root" and an empty password.
 (These can be changed in the laravel .env file.
+ - There also needs to be an empty database instance named movies as this is what laravel will use for the migrations
  -  In the movies-backend directory you have to run `php artisan migrate` this will run all the database migrations.

 **PHP** :